jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 Wondrous item, uncommon

 Found in a small packet, this powder resembles very fine sand.
 There is enough of it for one use.
-When you use an action to throw the dust into the air, you and each creature and object within 10 feet of you become [[invisible]] for 2d4 minutes.
+When you use an action to throw the dust into the air, you and each creature and object within 10 feet of you become [[Invisible]] for 2d4 minutes.
 The duration is the same for all subjects, and the dust is consumed when its magic takes effect.
 If a creature affected by the dust attacks or casts a spell, the invisibility ends for that creature.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#DustofDryness)[Dust of Dryness](https://www.dndbeyond.com/magic-items/4624-dust-of-dryness)